reklast/CHASE-ALARM/README.md

 # CHASE-ALARM
 codename: B A M B U Z L A

-It is a simple alarm, which is created, to help you to get out of bed more easily.
+It is a simple alarm clock, which is created, to help you to get out of bed more easily.

 ## Bugs